 Sprouts are seeds in the very early germination stage.
-They are eaten with the seed, the root, and a small shoot, usually after 2 to 5 days.
-They are grown in water, in a jar or bag, without light or soil.
-Familiar examples: moong sprouts, alfalfa sprouts, chana sprouts.
+They are eaten whole, including the seed, the root, and a small shoot, usually after 2 to 5 days of soaking and rinsing.
+They grow in water in a jar or bag, without soil and without light.

-Microgreens are baby vegetable plants grown in a thin layer of medium (coco peat or soil), harvested when they have their first true leaves.
+Microgreens are baby vegetable plants grown in a thin layer of medium (cocopeat or soil), harvested when they have their first true leaves.
 Usually 7 to 14 days from sowing.
 You snip them just above the medium, leaving the root and seed behind.
-You eat the stem and leaves only.
+You eat the stem and the small leaves only.

 | Dimension | Sprouts | Microgreens |